 Bed wetting can be an embarrassing time for many kids, especially as they head into ‘sleep over’ age with their friends and family.

-If you have tried the whole “No drinks after 5pm’ or waking them up for the toilet before you go to bed – and it’s just not working for them – then keep reading, as this might just be the solution you need.
+If you’ve tried the whole “No drinks after 5pm” trick, or waking them up for the toilet before you go to bed, and it’s just not working for them – then keep reading, as this might just be the solution you need.

 Let’s talk about primitive reflexes and how they influence our children’s development.
 Primitive reflexes are developed in the womb and continue to influence baby’s movement in the first year of life.
-Some of these reflexes are ‘switched’ off or disappear when bubs is born (which leads to a whole other discussion if baby was delivered via c-section) and other reflexes are switched off when children reach important milestones such as strengthening of neck muscles, crawling, walking, eating solids etc.
+Some of these reflexes are ‘switched off’ or disappear when bubs is born (which leads to a whole other discussion if baby was delivered via C-section).
+Other reflexes are switched off when children reach important milestones such as the strengthening of neck muscles, crawling, walking, eating solids etc.

 If these primitive reflexes remain present in your child, this is when you may find signs or symptoms of visual and spatial issues, hyperactivity, learning difficulties and other developmental delays.
 Bed wetting is among these signs.

-The important reflex related to bed wetting in older children (over 5) is called the Spinal Galant Reflex.
+The important reflex related to bed wetting in children over 5 is called the Spinal Galant Reflex.

 If your child has retained the Spinal Galant Reflex, it’s unlikely that holding off drinking before bed or other recommendations will work.

-So how can you tell if your child still has retained the primitive Spinal Galant Reflex?
+So how can you tell if your child has retained the primitive Spinal Galant Reflex?

 It’s actually a pretty simple test.